Chronic Conditions Management (CCM): MBS Item Reform

 Unless otherwise stated by the referring medical practitioner, referrals under the new system will be valid for 18 months.

-What stays the same?
+What has stayed the same?

-Allied health providers will need to check the date of the referral and whether it remains within the valid period.
+Allied health providers need to check the date of the referral and whether it remains within the valid period.

 To access allied health services under the new GPCCMP, patients must have had their plan prepared or reviewed within the last 18 months.

-What stays the same?
+What has stayed the same?

-What stays the same?
+What has stayed the same?

 Further information